 The information required in Indiana for registration is:

-You will choose your username and password at the time of registration.
+You will choose your username and password at the time of registration for Indiana sports betting online.
 If there are any issues with confirming your identification through your address and social security number, you may be asked to submit a utility bill in your name as additional documentation.
 As a last resort, you may be asked to provide a photo ID.

 You will also be asked to answer a pair of security questions and decide if you’d like to opt-in for two-factor notification.
 That means that anytime someone attempts to log in to your account, a PIN will be sent to the mobile number on file.
 That PIN is then required to gain access to the account and place any bets.

 Is sports betting legal in Indiana using mobile phones?
 Yes.
 Those of you who might want to bet via your smartphone in this state will first need to install an Indiana sports betting app.
 You can probably bet with an Indiana online sports betting operator via a mobile web browser, but a dedicated Indiana sports betting app will deliver a much more user-friendly experience that will be available at the touch of an icon.
 The good news is that most operators offer a sports betting app Indiana residents and visitors can download with ease.

 If you use an iPhone, you will be able to download your chosen Indiana sports betting app from the App Store.
 Should you have any difficulty finding the app you want, check the main sportsbook site and you should be able to follow a link directly to the relevant App Store page.